A Human-Centric Framework for Data Attribution in Large Language Models: Human-centric Data Attribution

 \subsection{From Stakeholder Goals to Attribution Requirements}

-To reiterate, we consider data attribution as the broad problem of establishing if the model used a certain work to produce a certain output.
-This definition covers multiple technical approaches: attribution at instance level versus broad model functionality (e.g. a specific claim that came from a specific document, generating text in a certain style), attribution to data provided at training versus inference time (e.g. with RAG), attribution based on internal model processes or human-interpretable similarity.
-In all of these cases, insofar as attribution provides a trace of certain data being used, it can support the economic incentives, social signals, and epistemic traces relevant for the stakeholders.

-As discussed in \cref{sec:stakeholders}, stakeholder motivations vary a lot.
+To reiterate, we consider data attribution as the broad problem of establishing if a model used a certain work to produce a certain output.
+Depending on the implementation, insofar as attribution provides a trace of what data was used, it could support the economic incentives, social signals, and/or epistemic traces relevant for the stakeholders.
+A key problem is that, as discussed in \cref{sec:stakeholders}, their needs vary substantially.
 For example, a fiction writer may be willing for LLMs to be trained on their work, but only if they are compensated.
-At the same time, the authors of academic papers may be willing for their texts to be used for RAG for free, since their main `currency' is citations and social credit.
-This variety entails that it is neither possible nor desirable to have a single solution that would cover all the cases (especially given the imbalance in the power of stakeholders to negotiate it).
+At the same time, academics may be willing for their texts to be used for RAG for free, but their main `currency' is citations and social credit, and that should be supported \cite{AtmakuriSinghEtAl_2025_Making_AI_citations_count_with_Asta}.
+This variety entails that it is neither possible nor desirable to have a single solution that would cover all the cases.

-To address this, we propose the human-centric attribution framework, shown in \autoref{fig:attribution-worthiness-framework-overview}.
-The main goal is to accommodate the possible needs of various stakeholders without prescribing a specific set of preferences.
-Each attribution scenario is specified in the following steps.
+Our solution is the human-centric attribution framework shown in \autoref{fig:attribution-worthiness-framework-overview}.
+It supports operationalizing attribution for a given case based on stakeholder negotiations, either explicit (e.g. specific talks leading to an agreement) or implicit (e.g. a series of court cases with similar plaintiffs and defendants).
+Each attribution scenario is specified as follows.

-\paragraph{Step 1: Define the Relevant Stakeholders and the LLM Use Case.} This, as well as Step 2, is in the sphere of policy and collective action (\cref{sec:desiderata}).
-The current discussion and litigation effort seems to be focused on the creators and intermediaries (e.g. news content accessed via RAG systems), but there could also be more parties, representing e.g. public-interest considerations and consumer groups.
+\paragraph{Step 1: Identify the Relevant Stakeholders and the LLM Use Case.} This, as well as Step 2, is in the sphere of policy and collective action (\cref{sec:desiderata}).
+The current discussion and litigation effort seems to be focused on the creators and intermediaries (e.g. news content accessed via RAG systems), but there could also be more parties, representing e.g. public-interest considerations and consumer groups.\footnote{Of all groups, consumers are the most numerous and the least connected, and hence likely to face the greatest challenges in collective action.
+Ideally, technology would be designed based on both participatory principles and research findings on known exploits of human psychology, while being regulated by consumer-oriented public policy.
+Long-term social priorities such as education, informedness and skill maintenance of the population may conflict with short-term commercial interests of the AI industry.}